Difference Between CFA and ACCA

-Offered by Chartered Financial Analysts (CFA) Institute, it is one of the most competitive financial credentials, widely considered the “gold standard” of financial analysis and investment management.
-It is undoubtedly one of the most rigorous certification programs in finance, which covers several key knowledge areas in finance making it best fit for those interested in developing a career as a financial analyst or in the field of investment banking.
+Chartered Financial Analysts (CFA) Institute offers one of the most competitive financial credentials, widely considered the “gold standardGold StandardThe gold standard was a monetary term used when gold exchange was used instead of paper currency.” of financial analysis and investment management.
+It is undoubtedly one of the most rigorous certification programs in finance, which covers several key knowledge areas in finance, making it the best fit for those interested in developing a career as a financial analyst or in the field of investment banking.

 What is ACCA?

-This is a multi-tier certification program primarily focused on knowledge areas related to accountancy, taxation and auditing.
-Though not on the same level as CFA in terms of reputation, it is a widely recognized credential which can help students or accounting professionals boost their career prospects significantly.
+This is a multi-tier certification program primarily focused on knowledge areas related to accountancy, taxation, and auditing.
+Though not on the same level as CFA in terms of reputation, it is a widely recognized credential that can significantly help students or accounting professionals boost their career prospects.

-CFA vs ACCA Entry Requirements
+CFA and ACCA Entry Requirements

-To qualify for CFA, a candidate should have a Bachelor’s Degree (or they should be in final year of Bachelor’s Degree) or 4 years of professional work experience or 4 years of higher education and professional work experience taken together.
+- For CFA You Need: To qualify for CFA, a candidate should have a Bachelor’s Degree (or they should be in the final year of Bachelor’s Degree) or 4 years of professional work experience or 4 years of higher education professional work experience taken together.

-To qualify for ACCA, one must have completed 10+2 from commerce stream, students pursuing graduation in commerce and those who have completed BA or B.Sc. with Foundation in Accountancy can qualify.
+- For ACCA You Need: To qualify for ACCA, one must have completed 10+2 from commerce stream, students pursuing graduation in commerce, and those who have completed BA or B.Sc. with Foundation in Accountancy can qualify.

 Why Pursue CFA?